 The Passive Location Ranging exchanges occur in an availability window used for passive location.

+For Passive Location Ranging, either the ISTA or the RSTA may request phase shift feedback.
+Once negiated, the protocol is the same no matter which side initiated the phase shift feedback request, as described in subclause 11.22.6.4.8 (Measurement exchange in Passive TB Ranging mode) with subclauses. (#1515)

 TGaz Editor: Change the text in subclause 11.22.6.4.8.3 (“Passive TB Ranging measurement sounding phase”) as follows: